 Potential Transformers are built to maintain high quality to work at low current density, low magnetic flux, and minimum load.
 When compared to a conventional transformer, it uses larger conductors and an iron core.

-It can be easily designed in two forms of core type and shell type to ensure the highest accuracy.
-Potential Transformer is primarily designed to convert from high voltage to low voltage.
+It can be easily designed in two forms core type and shell type to ensure the highest accuracy.
+A potential Transformer is primarily designed to convert from high voltage to low voltage.

 These use co-axial windings to reduce the leakage reaction.
 As we know that Potential Transformer is given high voltage in the primary winding, The high voltage primary winding is divided into smaller parts in turns/coils to reduce insulation costs and losses.

-Used as a hard fibre divider to separate the coils.
-Oil-filled bushings are used to connect high voltage potential transformers (above 7 kV) to the main lines.
+Used as a hard fiber divider to separate the coils.
+Oil-filled bushings are used to connect high-voltage potential transformers (above 7 kV) to the main lines.
 A multimeter or voltmeter is used to measure the lower output voltage.